Dom Eliseu: Demographic

 Dom Eliseu's main language is Portuguese (Brazil).
 However, some schools offer English classes.

 Economy

-The first economic activity in Dom Eliseu was commerce, due to the characteristic of the settlement, and the restaurant by the first settler of Dom Eliseu (Leopoldo Cunha).
+The first economic activity in Dom Eliseu was commerce, due to the characteristic of the settlement, and the restaurant by the first settler of Dom Eliseu (Leopoldo da Cunha).
 Soon after, the timber industry gained prominence, which led a huge economic cycle, lasting from the 1970s to the 1990s.
 However, given the predatory nature of the activity itself, it disappeared in the 1990s, due to the exhaustion of plant resources and intense monitoring by Brazilian environmental protection agencies.

 Agriculture, growing as a parallel activity, gained projection after the closure of many logging companies (including Serraria Alves Marques Ltda).
 Dom Eliseu is one of the municipalities of the so-called "Fronteira agrícola Amazônica", the largest producing region commodities agriculture in this part of the Brazilian territory.
 The most prominent agricultural commodity in the municipality is the guava.
 The municipality is also prominent in the production and processing of bovine derivatives.